Last Updated on November 14, 2020 by Facundo

 Difference between Soundproofing and Acoustic Treatment

-Soundproofing consists in utilizing materials which block sound not allowing it to get in or out of the room you’re in.
+Soundproofing consists in utilizing materials that block sound not allowing it to get in or out of the room.

 Example: If you live on a busy street and you want to lower the car noises coming in to your apartment, then you would need to soundproof the apartment.

 Acoustic Treatment consists in using materials that absorb sound to reduce the room’s natural echo, or reverb.

 This is essential for any music studio since you don’t want the microphones to pick up any of the ambient noise.

 This is why acoustic treatment is far more important than soundproofing when it comes to a home recording studio, because outside noises tend not to be as consistent, which means that you can choose a time in the day, or late at night to record since there will be fewer unwanted sounds coming in.